-We do many things in different ways depending on whom we’re with.
+We do a lot of things in different ways depending on whom we’re with.
 For example, you probably wouldn’t wear a tuxedo to a job interview.
-If you go to a job interview dressed in a business suit instead of a tuxedo, that doesn’t mean that you’re dumbing down the way you dress.
+If you go to a job interview dressed in a business suit instead of a tuxedo, that doesn’t mean you’re dumbing down the way you dress.
 It means you know what kind of attire is appropriate for the situation.
 You also probably wouldn’t wear pajamas to a family Thanksgiving dinner.
 If you change out of those pajamas and put on some of your nicer clothes, that doesn’t mean you’re being sneaky and hiding the way you really dress.
-It means you know that pajamas are appropriate in some situations, while other clothes are appropriate when you’re visiting with relatives you don’t often get to see.
+It means you know that pajamas are appropriate in some situations, while other clothes are appropriate when you’re visiting relatives you don’t see very often.

 As for language, you can’t assume that standard English with schoolbook grammar is the only right way to speak for any occasion.
-If you always used “whom” when the rules you’ve learned call for it, it would be like wearing a tuxedo all the time, at weddings and ballroom-dance competitions, at job interviews and Thanksgiving dinners, at the pool and in bed.
-It would not be a sign of education and high standards; it would probably seem a little weird.
+If you always used “whom” when the rules you’ve learned call for it, it would be like wearing a tuxedo all the time, at weddings and ballroom-dance competitions, at job interviews and Thanksgiving dinners, at the pool, and in bed.
+It wouldn’t be a sign of education and high standards; it would probably seem a little weird.

 Most People Use Different Registers in Different Situations